europa502/Installing-Nvidia-drivers-on-Kali-Linux/README.md

 NoDisplay=true
 X-GNOME-Autostart-Phase=DisplayServer
 ```
-**Step 8:** Now reboot and you should be using Nvidia Driver.Verify if everything is ok:
+**Step 8:** Now reboot and you should be using Nvidia Driver.
+Verify if everything is ok:
 install mesa-utils if not previously installed.
 ```bash
 apt-get install mesa-utils